Family Engagement Partnership

 Regular and Positive Communications

 As part of the FEP, teachers receive ongoing training and support to help them establish regular and positive communications with the families of students in their class.
 School staff learn how to build relationships with families and work with them to set high academic expectations, monitor their child’s progress, and encourage and support learning at home.

 Use our interactive map to identify individual schools that are involved in the Family Engagement Partnership.

 The Family Engagement Collaborative (FEC) is a yearlong fellowship and professional learning community for teachers.
 The FEC gives educators in schools not currently partnering with Flamboyan Foundation an opportunity to bring strong family engagement skills to their classrooms.
 Teachers come together six times throughout the school year to learn and share about a variety of family engagement topics while working to complete a designated number of Relationship-Building Home Visits.

-Launched in 2013, the FEC has served more than 250 teachers representing more than 60 schools and all 8 wards over the past four years.
+Launched in 2013, the FEC has served more than 300+ teachers representing more than 60 schools and all 8 wards over the past five years.
 Here are what some Family Engagement Collaborative teachers had to say about their experience with home visits:

 “I honestly didn't know P's family very well before this home visit, but I left feeling like I'd known them for quite some time.
 We had so much fun chatting with P's mom, dad, as well as her older and younger sisters.”
 Teacher, Peabody Elementary School